smguru/pragmagrid.github.io/_projects/ent.md

 * Build breakable international SDN testbed for use by PRAGMA researchers that:

   * is not a production system;
-  * allows complete freedom to access and configure netwokr resources.
+  * allows complete freedom to access and configure network resources.

 * Provide access to SDN hardware/software to PRAGMA researchers.